rorosaurus/tf2-binds/README.md

 ```
 // bind <key> <action>

-// Pressing G will put the text "lol" in global chat for the following bind:
+// Pressing G will say "lol" in global chat for the following bind:
 bind G "say lol"

-// Actions can be chained so a keypress will do more than one thing.
+// Actions can be chained so a bind will can more than one thing.
-// The bind below will put "lol" in the global chat and then the playermodel will immediately taunt
+// The bind below say "lol" in the global chat and then the playermodel will taunt
 bind G "say lol; taunt"

-// Aliases can be created for one or more actions:
+// Aliases can be created for one or more actions to help condense commands:
 alias Laugh_And_Taunt "say lol; taunt"
 bind G Laugh_And_Taunt
 ```